Ryohskay/Ryohskay/README.md

 - ⚡ Fun fact: ...
 -->

 I am a university student studying Computing.
-I am studying about Artificial Intelligence, Operating Systems, Software Engineering practices, and Swedish (Till A2/B1) this semester.
+I am studying about Distributed Systems, Software Engineering, Software and Entrepreneurship, and Swedish (Till A2/B1) this semester.